My design journey began long before I began my own design business.

 So I returned to college to finish that design degree.
 And guess what?
 In 2002, I graduated Magna Cum Laude and my design portfolio was featured on the College website!
-I learned how both form and function work together to change a house into a home and found truth in Proverbs 24:3 which states, "By wisdom a house is built and through understanding it is established; through knowledge its rooms are filled with rare and beautiful treasures."
-You see, great design does involve (thousands of) details but it also relies on a vision, a process, a discipline, an empathy and an art that combines it all into a beautiful, meaningful & functional composition.
-That lateral thinking is what I bring to your project!
+I learned how both form and function are equally important to a successful design.
+You see, great design involves (thousands of) details but it also relies on a vision, a process, a discipline, an empathy and an art that combines it all into a beautiful, meaningful & functional composition.
+That is what I bring to your project!

 That is why I am passionate about what I do!
 My work breathes new life into my client's homes and their lives!
 To God be the glory!

 Let's Keep In Touch!